 Turkey pot pie with puff pastry in a white pan next to a white plate of pot pie, two glasses of white wine, beige linen, and brown plate of herbs on a beige counter.

 There’s always a few days after the holidays where friends and family are still around but you’re sick of eating leftovers and you’ve exhausted all the take-out spots nearby.
-Usually, I’ll make something hands-off and big batch like braised pork ragù with gnocchi or pot roast with red wine and shallots.
+Usually, I’ll make something hands-off and big batch like braised pork ragù with gnocchi or tender pot roast with red wine and shallots.

 But, when I’m really committed to using up all those leftovers?
 Well, that’s where the humble pot pie comes in.
 Everyone loves a pot pie.
 It’s creamy, it’s cozy, and it’s best eaten on the couch while passing around a bottle of wine.